-Residential Clutter Suppression Training for Fire and EMS Departments
+Residential Clutter Suppression

-This program is designed especially to educate fire and EMS departments about clutter and hoarding.
+This training program is designed especially to educate fire and EMS departments about clutter and hoarding.
 It addresses the lack of social services to this issue and provides tools and resources for fire departments to reach out to residents dealing with excessive clutter.

 Keeping in mind the specific challenges firefighters experience, the program provides them the ability to be proactive in dealing with cluttered residents.
 It teaches first responders how to motivate residents and provide resources for them to remediate and manage the clutter.